Laser Keratosis Removal Sydney

 How Many Treatments Will I Require?

-Our innovative laser technology enables the removal of keratoses immediately at the time of treatment.
+Our laser technology enables the removal of keratoses immediately at the time of treatment.
 In rare cases, you may require a touch-up treatment.

 Is the treatment painful?